Mohammed-Amrr/Neural-Network-To-Recognize-Handwritten-digits/README.md

 # Neural Network from Scratch — MNIST Digit Recognition

+This is by far one of the most detailed explanations for basic neural networks - built to help learning devs better understand each step in the program with detailed readme file and comments on nearly every line of code.

 A fully functional neural network built using only Python and NumPy — no TensorFlow, no PyTorch, no ML frameworks of any kind.
 Every operation, from the forward pass to backpropagation, is implemented from first principles.
 Trained on the MNIST dataset